drewbarontini/tmcss-slides/book.md

 }
 ```

+So, for example, we have this `.dropdown` that is hidden by default, and is shown when the `.is-active` state class is added.

 #### Context

 This is a very important concept that applies to the Single Responsibility
-Principle’s "encapsulation" feature.
+Principle’s "encapsulation" idea.
 Let's say that we have a `dropdown`
 module, and when that `dropdown` is inside of a parent container, it needs to
 have `position: relative` on that parent container to set the positioning
 context.
 Rather than adding `position: relative` to that parent container, thus